pandas-dev/pandas/doc/source/contributing_docstring.rst

 .. code-block:: python

     def sample():
+        """
-        """Generate and return a random number.
+        Generate and return a random number.

-        The value is sampled from a continuos uniform distribution between 0 and 1.
+        The value is sampled from a continuous uniform distribution between 0 and 1.

         Returns